Amoxicillin

 How do I give this medication?

-• If you are using a liquid, shake it well each time before you measure a dose.
+• If you are using a liquid, shake it well each time before giving a dose.

 Side effects